-[9] Most of the facts are uncontested.
-It is agreed that the subject properties are owned by a RA.
-RAs are not-for-profit organizations that are professionally managed and operated.
+[9] RAs are not-for-profit organizations that are professionally managed and operated.
 The RAs are responsible for the operation and maintenance of community assets, including lakes, parks and other amenities, for the enjoyment of the residents.
 RAs provide for amenities and recreation within the community for the purpose of enhancing the quality of life for residents, with funding to ensure the community continues to benefit into the future.